BMO spaces of $\sigma$-finite von Neumann algebras and Fourier-Schur multipliers on $SU_q(2)$: Introduction

 Using the interpolation results of Section \ref{SubSect=Interpolation}, i.e. Theorem \ref{Thm=IntroInterpolation}, also the corresponding $L_p \rightarrow L_p$ follow.
 This is proved in Theorem \ref{Thm=FourierSchurLpVersion}.

-In the proof we use our $H^1$-$\BMO$ duality principle to show that Fourier-Schur multipliers extend from the weak-$\ast$ dense subalgebra of matrix coefficients of irreducible unitary corepresentations.
+In the proof we use our column and row $H^1$-$\BMO$ duality principle to show that Fourier-Schur multipliers extend from the weak-$\ast$ dense subalgebra of matrix coefficients of irreducible unitary corepresentations.
 The other important ingredient is a transference principle.

 In the appendix, we give some comments on the operator space structures on $\BMO$.
 Also, we prove that the semigroup we use for the definition of our BMO space has a Markov dilation.